 4. We reuse almost all plastic and glass containers.
 Most plastic and glass food containers that come into our home find a use in our pantry.
 Jars of nuts turn into nice little holders for beans and lentils.
 Hardy jars of protein powder with screwtop lids are great for storing flour.
 Glass bottles of jelly get washed and recycled into spice containers.
 Styrofoam vegetable packages become homes for seedlings.
 If we absolutely can’t use something, we put it in the recycle bin.

-One of my favorite things in the world to eat is a burrito bowl.
+One of my Vegan Burrito Bowl is a burrito bowl.
 How can anyone not love the fresh, layered, healthy deliciousness of rice, beans, guacamole, and salsa?

 I’ve been exploring fat-free deliciousness in my kitchen, trying to make my healthy favorites even healthier, and my last attempt was this vibrant bowl that is so healthy, it’ll make you glow.

 To make my burrito bowl healthier than burrito bowls already are, I made cilantro brown rice, refried black beans, avocado-free guacamole, and a tomato-corn salsa– all of it without a drop of fat or oil.